 If you think you have appendicitis, see a doctor immediately.
 Avoid laxatives because they can cause your appendix to burst.

 The doctor may perform a number of tests that can also provide information on the extent and location of inflammation.
 After a physical examination, a blood test may be done to check for infection.
 A doctor might also take a urine sample to rule out a urinary tract infection, because symptoms can be similar to those of appendicitis.

 Sometimes an ultrasound will be performed to help with the diagnosis, especially for children suspected of having appendicitis.
 An abdominal CT scan is occasionally needed for people when other tests do not give clear results.

 Other diseases that can be confused with appendicitis include colitis, Crohn's disease, gastritis, gastroenteritis, tubal pregnancy, and ovary problems.

 Treatment and Prevention

-Surgery is the only treatment for acute appendicitis.
+Surgery is considered the most effective treatment for acute appendicitis.
 The appendix is often removed (appendectomy) within hours of diagnosis, as delaying a surgery can be fatal, since an inflamed appendix can rupture at any time.
 Appendectomy is a fairly simple operation even if the appendix is already ruptured, where only minor changes to the procedure are made to reduce the risk of long-term peritonitis.
 Antibiotics will be given before surgery and may be continued after the operation in case bacteria enter the abdomen during the procedure.